apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, `CREATE TABLE AS SELECT` with non-empty `LOCATION` will throw `AnalysisException`.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.allowNonEmptyLocationInCTAS` to `true`.

   - In Spark 3.2, special datetime values such as `epoch`, `today`, `yesterday`, `tomorrow`, and `now` are supported in typed literals only, for instance, `select timestamp'now'`.
 In Spark 3.1 and 3.0, such special values are supported in any casts of strings to dates/timestamps.
 To keep these special values as dates/timestamps in Spark 3.1 and 3.0, you should replace them manually, e.g. `if (c in ('now', 'today'), current_date(), cast(c as date))`.

+  - In Spark 3.2, `FloatType` is mapped to `FLOAT` in MySQL.
+Prior to this, it used to be mapped to `REAL`, which is by default a synonym to `DOUBLE PRECISION` in MySQL.

 ## Upgrading from Spark SQL 3.0 to 3.1